DataDog/documentation/content/en/agent/faq/log4j_mitigation.md

 **Note**: Use `start` and `stop`, because `restart` does not pick up the service configuration change.

-**Note**: The `/etc/init/datadog-agent.conf` file is overwritten when the Agent is re-installed, upgraded, or downgraded, so these steps have to be run again on upgrade, downgrade, or re-install of the Agent until the Agent is upgraded to v7.32.2/v6.32.2 or above.
+**Note**: The `/etc/init/datadog-agent.conf` file is overwritten when the Agent is re-installed, upgraded, or downgraded, you must run these steps again if you upgrade, downgrade, or reinstall the Agent until you upgrade the Agent to v7.32.2/v6.32.2 or above.

 ### Windows

-1. Run an administrator powershell on the machine
+1. Run an administrator PowerShell on the machine.
 2. Run the following snippet:
 [Environment]::SetEnvironmentVariable("LOG4J_FORMAT_MSG_NO_LOOKUPS", "true", "Machine")
 3. Restart the Datadog Agent service to apply the changes.